oonemo/aws-device-farm-appium-python-tests-for-android-sample-app/README.md

 ### Using the Appium GUI
 1. Download and install the Appium GUI. [[Windows Download]](https://bitbucket.org/appium/appium.app/downloads/AppiumForWindows_1_4_16_1.zip). [[OS X Download]](https://bitbucket.org/appium/appium.app/downloads/appium-1.4.13.dmg).

-    **Currently, AWS Device Farm supports Appium version 1.4.16.
+    **Currently, AWS Device Farm supports Appium version 1.4.16, 1.6.3 and 1.6.5.
 Using a different version locally may cause unexpected results when running Appium tests on AWS Device Farm.**

     **Note:** It would be always helpful to check the AWS Forums for checking the latest supported version and to use the same version in the steps below.